Claims Against Medomsley Detention Centre

 The agreed extension to the victims’ compensation scheme means many potential victims who were initially not eligible to receive compensation under the terms of the scheme can now make a claim.
 The extended scheme removes the requirement for the officer in question to be convicted before a claim can be made.
 Victims now only need to prove they were in the detention centre at the same time as the officer who physically abused them.

-The extension was facilitated due to the collective actions of a Steering Group comprising of a number of Law Firms, led by Alistair Smith.
+The extension was facilitated due to the collective actions of a Steering Group comprising of a number of Law Firms.
 The Investigations were also raised in Parliament with support from the local MP for Middlesbrough, Andy McDonald.
 Due to the scale of the investigation, there is now recognition for the need for a Public Inquiry to try to understand how and why systematic abuse occurred and went undetected for so long.

 Watson Woodhouse works on a “No Win, No Fee” basis with no deduction taken from the compensation awarded, as costs are settled by the Ministry of Justice.
 This means we are able to pass the full compensation to our clients, whereas other Solicitors may deduct a charge of up to 25% of any compensation awarded.